kamal-manchanda/krikey-data-challenge/Part 2/README.md

 Users with higher completion rate have a higher average watch time

+Hypothesis: Higher completion rate results in higher engagement/watch time

+How can we increase completion rate?

+1. Personalization - I have not explored this part in this project
+2. Finding a sweet spot of video time length

 Finding sweet spot for watch time/video:

 Bins for watch time